 With the help of analytics, important travel agencies have been delivering dynamic and optimized ad content tailored to specific customers.

 Their strategy has been shifting from staged photo shoots of Lady Liberty for example, to influencer marketing and user-generated content to capture trusted and authentic experiences.
 Millennials reject anything that feels like they are being sold to but loves personalized and helpful content.
 They want to know where New Yorkers go for a beer, where they spend time, and what others say are must-sees in the city.
 The results are significant.

 #1 Create personas

-Create a target audience based on personas in order to be able to show specific content to highly targeted customers for better result.
+Create a target audience based on personas in order to be able to show specific content to highly targeted customers for better results.
 Work with specialized trips to connect with specific interest groups.

 #2 Use appealing videos and images